Galahadagent/ToastMinecraftRealm/README.md

 ## 2024, Thu, Nov 28
 Sorry to say that ToastMinecraftRealm will be completely shut down within 6:00 pm Thursday, 28 November 2024 Coordinated Universal Time (UTC).
 Also no expectation is available when it will be run online again.
-[Reason: Due to lack of inactivity in the server]
+[Reason: Due to lack of activity in the server]

 ## 2024, Sat, Nov 23
 ### The updates were completed